Skip to main content

 Testing

-Unit tests for magic functions with representative inputs
+Unit tests for agentic functions with representative inputs

 Integration tests for multi-agent workflows